JackScallan02/chess-puzzle-kit/README.md

 | `Themes`          | List of themes (e.g., fork, pin, mateIn2)           |

 ### Contributions
-Bug reports, bug fixes, documentation improvements, enhancements, and ideas are welcome via email.
-Please send inquiries to `breezechess99@gmail.com`.
+Bug reports, bug fixes, documentation improvements, enhancements, and ideas are all welcome - please submit an issue or start a discussion in this repository.
+For anything else, please send inquiries to `breezechess99@gmail.com`.